galeone/galeone.github.io/_posts/2020-11-27-deploy-train-tesorflow-models-in-go-human-activity-recognition.md

 The setup of the Go environment and the installation of the TensorFlow's C library goes beyond the scope of this article and it won't get covered.

-I just leave a link to the project I maintain, **tfgo**, that allows to **do not** install the **official** TensorFlow Go (because it's not go-gettable, see [#39307](https://github.com/tensorflow/tensorflow/issues/39307), [#41808](https://github.com/tensorflow/tensorflow/issues/41808), [#35133](https://github.com/tensorflow/tensorflow/issues/35133)) and it gives to you, as a dependency automatically installed by `go get`, a working version of the tensorflow package together with all the features exposed by the tfgo package.
+I just leave a link to the project I maintain, **tfgo**, that allows **not to install the official TensorFlow Go package** (because it's not go-gettable, see [#39307](https://github.com/tensorflow/tensorflow/issues/39307), [#41808](https://github.com/tensorflow/tensorflow/issues/41808), [#35133](https://github.com/tensorflow/tensorflow/issues/35133)) and it gives to you, as a dependency automatically installed by `go get`, a working version of the tensorflow package together with all the features exposed by the tfgo package.

 <small>Just a small note, the [fork that is automatically installed when go-getting tfgo](https://github.com/galeone/tensorflow/tree/r2.3-go) is just a fork of the TensorFlow repository (branch r2.3) that contains all the compiled protobuf files needed to make go-gettable the package.</small>